WegnerDan/ZwdCSV-Cloud/README.md

 This is the abap cloud compatible successor to [ZwdCSV](https://github.com/WegnerDan/ZwdCSV)

 Currently, the conversion exit stuff is not working and there might be no way to include this in the ABAP Cloud version.

+In ABAP Cloud there is no access to gui upload/download functions and (probably) no access to application server upload/download functions.
+Because of this, all the file handling stuff has been removed